anywhichway/watchlight/README.md

 If the `action` returns anything else, it will be used as the input argument to the next action in the chain.

-`conditions` is a `Map` subclass with reactive objects accessed by the `rule` as keys and an object with properties and values at the time of `rule` firing as the entries.
-Currently, its sole use is for input to `reactiveObject.withConditions`.
+Inside the `action` function you can use:

+`this.justifies(justification,conclusion)` where `justification` is an object holding the facts that must remain constant for the facts in the conclusion to remain in place.
+See the `examples/rules/diagnostic-confidence.js`

 Returns: the return value of `action`.